EternityForest/KaithemAutomation/kaithem/src/docs/help.md

 #### kaithem.message.subscribe(topic,callback)

-Request that function *callback* which must take two arguments(topic,message) be called whenever a message matching the topic is posted.
+Request that function *callback* which must take two arguments(topic,message), or just one argument(message) be called whenever a message matching the topic is posted.

 Should the topic end with a slash, it will also match all subtopics(e.g. "/foo/" will match "/foo", "/foo/bar" and "/foo/anything").
 Uncaaught errors in the callback are ignored.
 You must always maintain a reference to the callback, otherwise, the